 \section{Introduction}

-Computational pathology (CPATH) has been widely studied in the automatic analysis of digital gigapixel whole slide images (WSIs) and has demonstrated immense potential for oncology and precision medicine~\cite{niazi2019e253, zhang2022tehm, khosravi2022pcr_bc, liang2023macronet, gao2024her2}.
-In contrast to regular daily photos, WSIs pose two challenges~\cite{srinidhi2021cpath_survey}.
-Firstly, due to the costly expert annotation, WSIs are typically annotated with slide-level labels.
-Secondly, due to their extremely high resolution, it is common to divide WSIs into multiple patches and compute an embedding for each patch independently through a feature encoder, and then concatenate them to form frozen bag-level features (Figure~\ref{fig:frameworks}a).
-Hence, the analysis of WSI usually omits the online feature encoder, and patches in negative labelled bags are assumed to be all negative while at least one of them are assumed to be positive in positive bags.
-Multiple instance learning (MIL; ~\citealt{dietterich1997mil}) has been the standard machinery to model WSI as bag of patches (or instances) and to learn classifying them from only bag-level supervision.
+Computational pathology (CPath) for the automated analysis of digital gigapixel whole slide images (WSIs) has demonstrated immense potential for precision medicine in fields typified by oncology~\citep{niazi2019e253, zhang2022tehm, khosravi2022pcr_bc, liang2023macronet, gao2024her2}.
+In contrast to regular daily images, WSIs pose two challenges~\citep{srinidhi2021cpath_survey}.
+Firstly, as expert annotation of features within an image is costly, WSIs are typically annotated with slide-level labels.
+Secondly, due to their extremely high resolution, it is a common requirement to divide WSIs into multiple patches and compute an embedding for each patch independently through a feature encoder before concatenating these embeddings into frozen bag-level features.
+Hence, the analysis of WSIs usually omits the online feature encoder and patches in negatively labelled bags are assumed to all be negative while at least one is assumed to be positive in positive bags.
+Multiple instance learning (MIL)~\citep{dietterich1997mil} has been the standard machinery to model WSIs as a bag of patches (or instances) and to learn classification of them from only bag-level supervision.